Hristo Botev: Family background and childhood

-Botev was born on in Kalofer.
+Botev was born on in Kalofer, Ottoman Empire (modern Bulgaria).
 The birthplace is disputed by several historians, stating that he was born in Karlovo (according to the letter of Nayden Gerov) or the small village of Osen.
 His father was Botyo Petkov and his mother was Ivanka Boteva.

-His father's backstory is that he was a teacher in Odessa and one of the most significant figures of the late period of the Bulgarian National Revival towards the end of the Ottoman occupation.
+His father was a teacher and a significant figure of the Bulgarian National Revival.
 His mother was born in a modest Kalofer family.
 Botev was not the only child in the family, he was together with his eight siblings, which were Ana, Petko, Stefan, Kiril, Tota, Genko, Genko and Boyan.

-The Botev Brothers (Botev is pictured in the middle, upper row.)
+The Botev brothers (Botev is pictured in the middle, upper row.)